tumelo001/FlickFinder/README.md

 ## Getting Started

-To access the FlickFinder app, visit [FlickFinder App](bongosupport-001-site2.atempurl.com/) (replace "your-app-url-here" with the actual URL).
+To access the FlickFinder app, visit [FlickFinder App](bongosupport-001-site2.atempurl.com/).
 Please note that the app's hosting status may change, and if you encounter any issues accessing it, it may be temporarily down.

 ## Features

-1. **Search Movies:** Utilize an intuitive search bar powered by JavaScript to find movies based on titles, genres, or keywords.
+1. **Search Movies:** Utilize an intuitive search bar to find movies based on titles.

 2. **Personal Watchlist:** Enhance user experience by allowing them to add and remove movies from their personalized watchlists.
 The app follows the Repository Pattern for efficient data management.